 We will be subject to reporting obligations under the U.S. securities laws after this offering.
 Our reporting obligations as a public company will place a significant strain on our management, operational and financial resources and systems for the foreseeable future.
 Prior to this offering, we have been a private company and have had limited accounting personnel and other resources with which to address our internal control over financial reporting.
 In connection with the preparation and external audit of our consolidated financial statements, we and our independent registered public accounting firm identified a material weakness and other control deficiencies, each as defined in the U.S. Public Company Accounting Oversight Board Standard AU Section 325, Communications About Control Deficiencies in an Audit of Financial Statements, or AU325, in our internal control over financial reporting as of December 31, 2012.
-As defined in AU325, a "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
-The material weakness identified relates to the lack of sufficient accounting personnel for financial information processing and reporting and with appropriate U.S. GAAP knowledge.
+As defined in AU325, a "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial information processing and reporting and with appropriate U.S. GAAP knowledge.
 Neither we nor our independent registered public accounting firm undertook a comprehensive assessment of our internal control for purposes of identifying and reporting material weaknesses and other control deficiencies in our internal control over financial reporting as we and they will be required to do once we become a public company.
-In light of the material weakness and other control deficiencies that were identified as a result of the limited procedures performed, we believe it is possible that, had we performed a formal assessment of our internal control over financial reporting or had our independent
+In light of the material weakness and other control deficiencies that were identified as a result of the limited procedures performed, we believe it is possible that, had we performed a formal assessment of our internal control over financial reporting or had our independent registered public accounting firm undertook a comprehensive assessment of the limited procedures performed an audit of our internal control over financial reporting